ayntroe/MacroPackage/README.md

 craftscrollsengine.lua
 spelltable.lua

-The FindItems.lua library was a seperate method library I used to create the previous scripts.
+The FindItems.lua library was a seperate method library, not created by me, that I used to create the previous scripts.